 The family tree builder comes with step-by-step advice from Findmypast’s genealogists to help you uncover your past.
 This includes links to possible ancestors, relevant records, and important information like missing birth dates.
 It helped our researcher track down their great-great-grandmother’s birth date and certificate.

 You can see your tree mapped over 80 regions, which is a great added feature.
 And any relatives you add to your tree come with photos, facts, and timelines to help you dig deep into your ancestry.
 You can also upload these yourself.

 If you’re interested in taking a DNA test, Findmypast’s ancestry kit uncovers your ethnicity percentages and allows you to track your maternal and paternal lines across the globe.

 - Partnered with Family Tree DNA

 Thanks to a partnership with Family Tree DNA, TheGenealogist has the added advantage of access to one of the largest genetic genealogy databases in the world to help you trace your family history and build a complete family tree.
-The family tree builder, TreeView, has a user-friendly interface with visually appealing and customizable charts.

 - Over 2 billion genealogy records